Black Stuntwomen Are Ready To Fight — Will Hollywood Let Them?

 “

 “When we do get roles that accomplishment is taken from us,” Day said.
-“It’s like, Oh, you only got that role because you’re the only person that is the right color."
+“It’s like, Oh, you only got that role because you’re the only person that is the right colour."

 Marché Day